tnballo/high-assurance-rust/src/chp16_appendix/icfg.md

 * This is a **Directed Acyclic Graph (DAG)**.
 For analysis authors, this graph enables certain algorithms or possibilities.

-    * Example: topological sort, which can be used to represent a valid sequence of tasks, requires a DAG.
+    * Example: topological sort[^TopSort], which can be used to represent a valid sequence of tasks, requires a DAG.

 Next, our initial, recursive version (also from 4.2):